vlorikcom/snapLaunch/README.md

-# ⚡ ShipFree
+# ⚡ snapLaunch

 Hi there! 👋

-ShipFree is a free alternative to ShipFast, designed to simplify and optimize your shipping process.
+snapLaunch is a free alternative to ShipFast, designed to simplify and optimize your shipping process.
 It’s built using modern web technologies like Next.js, Supabase, Stripe, LemonSqueezy, Drizzle ORM and Mailgun.

 ## Features